 What sequencing looks like in practice

-Organisations focusing narrowly on technology or short-term ROI consistently struggle to scale.
+Organisations that focus narrowly on technology or short-term ROI struggle to scale.
 The ones that succeed treat AI adoption as five interconnected dimensions: organisational capability, human-AI collaboration, data quality, unified platforms, and responsible practices.
 That word "interconnected" does a lot of work.
 You can't build any one dimension independently; each depends on progress in the others.

 Start with what enables the most.
 Data standardisation that feeds three downstream initiatives does more work than a standalone pilot, even if the pilot has a faster ROI projection on paper.
 A governance framework that clears the path for five use cases across three functions is more valuable than any single initiative it enables.